rock12231/Nest-API-With-Prisma/README.md

 $ npm run test:cov
 ```

+## Neon Database
+Neon is a serverless open-source alternative to AWS Aurora Postgres.
+It separates storage and compute and substitutes the PostgreSQL storage layer by redistributing data across a cluster of nodes.

 ## Resources

 Check out a few resources that may come in handy when working with NestJS: